markusroman/ai-ristinolla/README.md

 If you want to play it locally, follow these steps:

 - Open a terminal
-- Clone the repository with "git clone"
+- Clone the repository with `git clone https://github.com/markusroman/ai-ristinolla.git`
-- Move to the created directory
+- Move to the created directory `cd ai-ristinolla`
-- Install the packages with "npm install"
+- Install the packages with `npm install`
-- Run the program with "npm start"
+- Run the program with `npm start`

 **This doesn't work, if you don't have node and git installed!**